gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 kcat -b kafka-1 -t test-topic -P -K , -X topic.partitioner=murmur2_random
 ```

-Find some more example on the [Kafkacat GitHub project](https://github.com/edenhill/kafkacat) or in the [Confluent Documentation](https://docs.confluent.io/current/app-development/kafkacat-usage.html).
+Find some more example on the [kcat GitHub project](https://github.com/edenhill/kcat) or in the [Confluent Documentation](https://docs.confluent.io/current/app-development/kafkacat-usage.html).

-### Send "realistic" test messages to Kafka using Mockaroo and Kafkacat
+### Send "realistic" test messages to Kafka using Mockaroo and kcat

 In his [blog article](https://rmoff.net/2018/05/10/quick-n-easy-population-of-realistic-test-data-into-kafka-with-mockaroo-and-kafkacat/) Robin Moffatt shows an interesting and easy approach to send realistic mock data to Kafka.
-He is using [Mockaroo](https://mockaroo.com/), a free test data generator and API mocking tool, together with [Kafkacat](https://github.com/edenhill/kafkacat) to produce mock messages.
+He is using [Mockaroo](https://mockaroo.com/), a free test data generator and API mocking tool, together with [kcat](https://github.com/edenhill/kcat) to produce mock messages.

-Taking his example, you can send 10 orders to test-topic.
+Taking his example, you can send 10 orders to test-topic (it will not work if you use the dockerized version of `kcat`)

 ```bash
 curl -s "https://api.mockaroo.com/api/d5a195e0?count=20&key=ff7856d0"| kcat -b kafka-1 -t test-topic -P